 This is a biography for Sir John Armitt CBE

-Sir John Armitt is Chairman of the National Infrastructure Commission, National Express Group, City & Guilds Group.
+Sir John Armitt is Chairman of the National Infrastructure Commission, National Express Group, and City & Guilds Group.
 He is also on the Board of the Berkeley Group and Expo 2020.

 In September 2013, Sir John published an independent review on long-term infrastructure planning in the UK.
-The recommendations in the Armitt Review received widespread support and in large part have now been adopted by the current government, resulting in the National Infrastructure Commission.
+The recommendations in the Armitt Review received widespread support and resulted in the creation of the National Infrastructure Commission in 2015.